BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 To get started with the E-Model building pipeline
 =================================================
 This guide will walk you through the process of setting up the E-Model building pipeline and running it on your local machine or on a cluster using Slurm.
-If you only wish to export an e-model that was built using the pipeline to hoc, you can jump to the section `Exporting the models`_.

-Note that despite the present explanation, building an e-model is not a trivial process, therefore, do not hesitate to contact this package authors for help to get you set up.
 The present folder has been designed to be used with Slurm (see `Running the example using Slurm`_).
 To understand the code better, we encourage you to read `Running the example locally`_.

+Note that despite the present explanation, building an e-model is not a trivial process, therefore, do not hesitate to contact this package authors for help to get you set up.

 Running the example locally
 ---------------------------
-This guide illustrates how to execute the example locally, focusing on the utilisation of the EModel_pipeline class.
-Herein, we will navigate through the various stages of the pipeline, demonstrated using the L5PC model as a practical example.
+This guide illustrates how to execute the example locally, focusing on the utilisation of the `EModel_pipeline <../../bluepyemodel/emodel_pipeline/emodel_pipeline.py>`_ class.
+To ease the execution of the pipeline, we provide a Python script, ``pipeline.py``, designed to initialise and orchestrate various stages of the pipeline.
+This pipeline operates as a Python object, specifically an instance of the ``EModel_pipeline`` class.
+Herein, we will navigate through the various stages of the pipeline: extract, optimise, analyse and export, demonstrated using the L5PC model as a practical example.

 Configuration
 ~~~~~~~~~~~~~